Coachemmy/TrioLens-Detector/README.md

 with artificial intelligence.

-This project leverages MediaPipe's hand tracking and Gemini AI to create a no-code interface for mathematical problem solving and shape recognition through intuitive gestures
+This project leverages MediaPipe's hand tracking and Gemini AI to create a no-code interface for mathematical problem solving and shape recognition through intuitive gestures.

-## Features
+## USER CONTROLS

+- Thumb up    →    Clear canvas
+- Index finger extended    →    Draw
+- Middle + Index fingers    →    Pause
+- Middle + Index + Thumb fingers    →    Send to AI

-How to Run the App Locally
+## How to Run the App Locally

 1. Clone the repository